IDM major requirements

 - A minimum grade of 2.0 in each major course.

-During the spring semester of the sophomore year or fall semester of the junior year, IDM students will work with their IDM faculty advisors to identify potential thesis topics and thesis readers.
+During the junior year, IDM students will work with their IDM faculty advisors to identify potential thesis topics and thesis readers.

 A student’s IDM faculty advisors may serve as the thesis readers for the thesis project, but a student may also elect to identify thesis readers other than the IDM Major/Associate advisor because of their expertise in the thesis topic the student is developing.
 Thesis readers must be identified by the beginning of spring semester of the junior year.